GraphiteEditor/Graphite/website/content/_index.md

 <h1 class="balance-text">Your <span>procedural</span> toolbox for 2D content creation</h1>

-<p class="balance-text">Graphite is a free, open source vector and raster graphics engine, available now in alpha.
+<p class="balance-text">Graphite is a free, open source vector and raster graphics editor, available now in alpha.
 Get creative with a nondestructive editing workflow that combines layer-based compositing with node-based generative design.</p>

 </div>
 </section>